 If you have a privacy question or concern, please email us at email@example.com.

-If you are a California resident or live in the European Union and would like to submit a request regarding your Personal Information we hold about you, please fill out this Web Form.
+If you are a resident of a state with Consumer Privacy Protection laws or live in the European Union and would like to submit a request regarding your Personal Information we hold about you, please fill out this Web Form.
 You can also call 1-877-562-2789 to initiate a request by phone.